 Milestone/target Disbursement from USF (% of the total in accordance with the proposed winning bid) Additional details of terms for disbursement 1.
 Mobilisation 15% The provider will need to prove that the request for equipment has been made.
 2. Materials in country and in the concessionaire's possession 30% The provider will need to show that the bill of materials (BoM) required to undertake this project is all in country and has been cleared from customs.
-3. Solution fully deployed 45% All ICT equipment fully deployed and commissioned at the five sites and free mobile public Wi-Fi has been deployed and provisioned.
+3. Solution fully deployed 45% All infrastructure needed to provide free mobile public Wi-Fi has been deployed and provisioned.
 4. Commissioned network operating within specification 10% All issues/deficiencies identified by the Authority are satisfactorily addressed to have a properly functioning system in place for the community.